 Coaching at Basingstoke RFC

 When you volunteer to help with children’s or adult’s coaching at BRFC, we want to support you to do your best.
 We require you to attend the two basic courses, Rugby Ready (safe delivery of rugby coaching) and Play It Safe (safeguarding training for working with children under 18 years in rugby).
 Both these courses are 3 hours long.
-We also require all coaches and team managers to complete the online Headcase Concussion Module – see First Aid page on this website.
-This takes around 20 minutes to complete.
+We also require all coaches and team managers to complete the online Headcase Concussion Module – this takes around 20 minutes to complete.

-If you already have a qualification in First Aid, or are willing to train for this, please contact our First Aid Coordinator, Sarah Whatmore.
+If you already have a qualification in First Aid, or are willing to train for this, please contact our Rugby Safe Lead, Sarah Whatmore.

 When you join one of our coaching teams at Basingstoke RFC, you must sign up for our Coaches Charter, which outlines your responsibilities and obligations: please sign and return to the Coaching Coordinator, Volunteer Manager or Youth Chair.